Projects

 Watch a 2 minute video guide about Projects

-Organize your integration assets by use case, department, app, or process, and control who has access to them.
 A project is like a repository for your integration assets.
-A project holds the related set of assets for your integrations, including recipes, connections, and subfolders.
+A project holds the related set of assets for your integrations, including recipes, connections, and sub-folders.
+The projects page is divided into two sections:

-You can view the integration assets from the Project view, as demonstrated in the screenshot below.
-The Project view also contains Smart folders, which enable you to view a list of the recipes or connections that you have access to.
+• Assets: contains Smart folders, which enable you to view a list of the recipes or connections that you can access.

 Sharing connections